‘We the People’ at heart of White House holiday decorations

 WASHINGTON (AP) — “We the People” is Jill Biden’s holiday theme with White House decorations designed for “the people” to see themselves in the tree ornaments, mantel displays, mirrors and do-it-yourself creations that have turned the mansion’s public spaces into a winter wonderland.

-“The soul of our nation is, and always has been, ‘We the People,’” the first lady says in remarks prepared for a Monday afternoon event and released by the White House.
+“The soul of our nation is, and has always been, ‘We the People,’” the first lady said at a White House event honoring the volunteers who decorated over Thanksgiving weekend.
 “And that is what inspired this year’s White House holiday decoration.”

-“The values that unite us can be found all around you, a belief in possibility, optimism and unity,” Biden says.
+“The values that unite us can be found all around you, a belief in possibility and optimism and unity,” Jill Biden said.
 “Room by room, we represent what brings us together during the holidays and throughout the year.”

-The White House gave journalists an early look at the décor on Monday, before the first lady’s official unveiling later in the day.

 Public rooms are dedicated to unifying forces: honoring and remembering deceased loved ones, words and stories, kindness and gratitude, food and traditions, nature and recreation, songs and sounds, unity and hope, faith and light, and children.